 Dr. Chavan Pramod R. is a dramaturg and theatre director specialising in Sanskrit theatre, Indian theatre and Natyashastra and working as an assistant professor.
 He is the recipient of a National Award in Theatre Direction by the Ministry of Culture, Government of India.
 He has a Ph.D., Masters and Bachelors in Theatre Arts and has also undergone basic training of Kutiyattam.
 Pramod has been selected for Suzuki Method Training under Suzuki Tadashi, SCOT (Japan) and Chinese Peking Opera Theatre at Shanghai Theatre Academy (China).
 He has also received a Korean Arts and Cultural Fellowship from South Korea.
 As part of the Artist Residency Programme, Pramod will be working with the "Marin Sorescu" National Theatre of Craiova in Romania as second assistant director on the production of The Cousin Shakespeare by Marin Sorescu, directed by Radu Boroianu.

 Jimmy Dougan is a director with a focus on radical, deconstructive productions of ‘classic’ texts.
 He believes theatre should happen in the room it’s being performed in, be set right here, right now, and should feel like it could go wrong at any minute.
 He is particularly interested in stories concerning young people and Marxist ideas.
-Jimmy has studied directing with Robert Icke and Katie Mitchell and his productions include plays by Shakespeare, Chekhov, and new texts by his artistic collaborator Flora Wilson Brown.
+Jimmy has studied directing with Robert Icke and Katie Mitchell and his productions include plays by Shakespeare, Chekhov, and newer texts for the theatre.
 He enjoys the novels of Sally Rooney.
 As part of the Artist Residency Programme, Jimmy will join the Teatro Nacional D. Maria II in Portugal, as second assistant director for the production Catarina and the Beauty of Killing Fascists written and directed by the artist Tiago Rodrigues.

 Iana Gudzenko’s theatre work talks about her generation and self-identification.
 Living in Ukraine, she believes political cataclysms have created a generation with a cut off past, which both scares and offers great perspective for creating something new.
 For Iana, it is important for her to absorb European culture now.
 She likes the minimalism that German theatre offers and she wants to work in this direction.
 Iana is interested in experimenting with editing different texts and creating new meanings of classical, dogmatic plays.
 As part of the Artist Residency Programme, Iana will join Theater Magdeburg in Germany as assistant director on their production of Engel in Amerika Teil 1+2, directed by Tim Kramer.